aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KCV-0077/docs.md

-If the kubelet config.yaml configuration file is being used validate permissions set to 600 or more restrictive
+Ensure that if the kubelet refers to a configuration file with the --config argument, that file has permissions of 600 or more restrictive.

 ### Impact
 <!-- Add Impact here -->